 Jesus' Beatitudes describe the ideal disciple and his rewards, both present and future.
 The person whom Jesus describes in this passage has a different quality of character and lifestyle than those still "outside the kingdom."

-Matthew 5:1 † Now when Jesus saw the crowds, he went up on a mountainside and sat down.
-His disciples came to him, and he began to teach them.
-He said: "Blessed are the poor in spirit, for theirs is the kingdom of heaven. . ."
+Matthew 5:3–10 † He said: “Blessed are the poor in spirit, for theirs is the kingdom of heaven.

 In this special video, thanks to The Bible Project, we can see and appreciate the mysterious promised deliverer whom Matthew revealed.
 He, the Messiah, would one day come to confront evil and rescue humanity.